Coronavirus: Pfizer-BioNTech vaccine is 100% effective in 12 to 15 year olds, say companies

 The firms conducted phase three trials on 2,260 adolescents in the US.

 The Pfizer-BioNTech vaccine is 100% effective against the coronavirus in 12 to 15 year olds, the companies announced on Wednesday.
 Phase three trials were carried out on 2,260 adolescents in the United States.

-“In participants aged 12-15 years old, BNT162b2 demonstrated 100% efficacy and robust antibody responses, exceeding those reported in trial of vaccinated 16-25 year old participants in an earlier analysis, and was well tolerated,” a statement said.
+But data from the trial has not yet been peer-reviewed nor published in a scientific journal.

+In the trial there were 18 cases of coronavirus in the group that got a placebo shot and none in the group that got the vaccine, resulting in 100% efficacy in preventing the infection, the companies said in a statement.
+The children also produced strong antibody responses and experienced no serious side effects, it added.

+The companies also studied a subset of teens to measure the level of antibodies a month after the second dose and found it was comparable to trial participants aged 16 to 25.

 Pfizer chief executive Albert Bourla said the companies will submit the data to the US’ Food and Drug Administration and to other drug regulators around the world in the coming weeks.
 “We share the urgency to expand the authorisation of our vaccine to use in younger populations and are encouraged by the clinical trial data from adolescents between the ages of 12 and 15,” Bourla added.